kadekillary/kafka-s3-sink-poc/README.md

 Validate

 <img width="808" alt="Screen Shot 2023-04-04 at 3 36 33 PM" src="https://user-images.githubusercontent.com/25046261/229937539-07d27300-750d-4444-979a-c79f31c323ba.png">

-bucket.
-Navigate to the AWS S3 console and verify that the data is being written to the S3 bucket.

 *Note: Make sure you have the necessary permissions to access the S3 bucket and Kafka topic.*